serengil/retinaface/README.md

 [![Stars](https://img.shields.io/github/stars/serengil/retinaface)](https://github.com/serengil/retinaface)
 [![License](http://img.shields.io/:license-MIT-green.svg?style=flat)](https://github.com/serengil/retinaface/blob/master/LICENSE)

+RetinaFace is a deep learning based cutting-edge facial detector for Python coming with facial landmarks.

 RetinaFace is the face detection module of [insightface](https://github.com/deepinsight/insightface) project.
 The original implementation is mainly based on mxnet.
 Then, its tensorflow based [re-implementation](https://github.com/StanislasBertrand/RetinaFace-tf2) is published by [Stanislas Bertrand](https://github.com/StanislasBertrand).

 This repo is heavily inspired from the study of Stanislas Bertrand.
 Its source code is simplified and it is transformed to pip compatible but the main structure of the reference model and its pre-trained weights are same.